GENIE-BPC/genieBPC/README.md

 ## Analytic Data Guides

 The analytic data guides provide details on each analytic dataset and its corresponding variables for each data release.
+Note that consoritum data releases are limited to contributors and funders of GENIE BPC, but public data are available to any user upon request.

 -   [NSCLC v1.1-Consortium Analytic Data
     Guide](https://www.synapse.org/#!Synapse:syn23002641)